 - Silence will only shoot in self-defense.
 He does not seem to be very far-sighted in defining self-defense as 'the moment the other guy draws on me', so he passes off many opportunities to kill Loco or the guy making moves on his girl.

 - Pauline is clearly aware of the fact that Loco's demand for Silence to show up for a duel is a trap, and that he will kill all the people there after he kills Silence regardless of whether Silence shows up or not.
 Regardless, Silence still shows up to his death.

 - Kill 'em All: After Loco kills Silence and Pauline, who attempts to avenge his death, Loco's gang kills all the poor people and leaves.

 - Senseless Sacrifice: Silence is wounded in his shoulder, is handicapped by his right hand being burned and calmly walks up to a building in which six bounty hunters are holed up.
-To drive the point home, the first thing that happens in the final scene is a bounty hunter shooting Loco's left hand through a window, totally crippling him.
+To drive the point home, the first thing that happens in the final scene is a bounty hunter shooting Silence's left hand through a window, totally crippling him.

-- Too Dumb to Live: The Sheriff is not exactly the brightest guy in town.
+- Too Dumb to Live: The sheriff is not exactly the brightest guy in town.
 There are times when Loco and the banker exchange glances as he impulsively tries to establish his authority.